mizzioisf/openhospital-client/README.md

 - start POH by running **./oh.sh**
 - to see available options, run **./oh.sh -h**

+**on Windows: (powershell script) **

+- right-click on **oh.ps1** -> Properties -> General -> Security
+- select "Unblock"
+- right click on **oh.ps1** and select "Run with Powershell"
+- to see available options and run Open Hospital

+The script offers an interactive menu that can be used to setup and choose how to run Open Hospital Client.
+Tested on Windows 10 x64.

 **on Windows: (cmd batch file)**

 - download and unzip java: